lyon-fnal/devenv/README.md

   * `/cvmfs/config-osg.opensciencegrid.org`
   * `/cvmfs/fermilab.opensciencegrid.org`
   * `/cvmfs/"${CVMFS_EXP}".opensciencegrid.org` where `$CVMFS_EXP` is an environment variable with the experiment repository name like `nova` or `gm2`
-  * If you need more repositories mounted, then make a pull request.
+  * If you need more repositories mounted, then make a pull request or open an issue.
 * `devenv_cvmfs_vnc:sl6` Above as base with VNC and desktop packages (500 MB more than base).
 Allows one to run VNC and have a desktop linux experience.

 ### Pulling the images